siljawalenius/siljawalenius/README.md

 ### Hi there 👋

 I'm Silja (she/her) - a coder and designer based out of Toronto, Canada.
 I'm currently studying engineering, and designing websites.
+I'm love learning more about sustainability and sustainable tech, and finding intersections between my architecture and engineering educations .

 🔭 I’m currently working on ...
 SouperHi - a React site about soup recipes!